 Furthermore, changes in the structural form of functions used in \cofixpoints can cause the guard predicate to reject the program even if the functions still behave the same.
 The following simple example, while artificial, illustrates this structural fragility.

-If we replace \texttt{| O, \_ => n} with \texttt{| O, \_ => O} in \texttt{minus}, it does not change its behaviour, but since it can return \texttt{O} which is not a structurally-smaller term of \texttt{n} in the recursive call to \texttt{div}, the guard predicate is no longer satisfied.
-The acceptance of \texttt{div} then depends on a function external to it, which can lead to difficulty in debugging for larger programs.
-Furthermore, the guard predicate is unaware of the obvious fact that \texttt{minus} never returns a \texttt{nat} larger than its first argument, which the user would have to write a proof for in order for \texttt{div} to be accepted with our alternate definition of \texttt{minus}.
+If we replace \coqinline{| O, _ => n} with \coqinline{| O, _ => O} in \coqinline{minus}, the behaviour doesn't change, but \coqinline{O} is not a structurally smaller term of \coqinline{n} in the recursive call to \coqinline{div}, so \coqinline{div} no longer satisfies the guard predicate.
+The acceptance of \coqinline{div} then depends a separate definition independent of \coqinline{div}.
+While the difference is easy to spot here, for larger programs or programs that use many imported library definitions, this behaviour can make debugging much more difficult.
+Furthermore, the guard predicate is unaware of the obvious fact that \coqinline{minus} never returns a \coqinline{nat} larger than its first argument, which the user would have to prove in order for \coqinline{div} to be accepted with our alternate definition of \coqinline{minus}.

+In short, the extended syntactic guard condition long used by Coq is anti-modular, anti-compositional, has poor performance characteristics, and requires the programmer to either avoid certain algorithms or pay a large cost in proof burden.

+\paragraph*{} This situation is particularly unfortunate, as there exists a non-syntactic termimation- and productivity-checking method that overcomes these issues, whose theory is nearly as old as the guard condition itself: sized types.

-An alternative to guard predicates for termination and productivity enforcement uses \textit{sized types}.
-In essence, \coinductive types are annotated with a size annotation, which follows a simple size algebra: $s \coloneqq \upsilon \mid \hat{s} \mid \infty$, where $\upsilon$ ranges over size variables.
+In essence, the \coinductive type of a construction is annotated with a size annotation, which provides some information about the size of the construction.
+In this paper, we consider a simple size algebra: \mbox{$s \coloneqq \upsilon \mid \hat{s} \mid \infty$}, where $\upsilon$ ranges over size variables.